thingsinjars/hardy.io/source/contents/css-test-steps.md

 Testing for equality in CSS values.
 When the property measured is a colour, the values (measured and expected) are both converted to RGBA to ensure consistency.
 There is also a small amount of variation allowed as some browsers calculate colours slightly differently.
 This tolerance level is very, very small and not usually noticable.

+### `Then "<css selector>" should have "<css property>" of "<value>" or "<value>" or ...`

+Same as the previous test but allows a few possible values.
+Useful if you want to ensure that all text element colours are from a predefined palette.

 ### `Then "<css selector>" should have "<css property>" of "<greater|less>" than "<value>"`

 To make tests sturdier and more reliable, it is best to not be completely exact in measurement.
 This step allows you to name a minimum or maximum for any numerical value.
 Using two of these steps together, you can create a range of acceptable values.